SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started.md

 | --- | --- | --- | --- | --- |

 ## [SCION Microfrontend Platform][menu-home] > Getting Started
 This Getting Started Guide introduces you to the essentials of the SCION Microfrontend Platform by developing a simple webshop.
-The webshop consists of a products page and a shopping cart, both implemented as a microfrontend.
-The microfrontends are provided by two different micro applications.
+The webshop consists of a products page and a shopping cart, which are implemented as independent microfrontends.

 <p align="center">
   <a href="https://scion-microfrontend-platform-getting-started.now.sh"><img src="webshop.svg" alt="Getting Started Webshop"></a>